 The paper is set up as follows.
 Section 2 describes in detail the instruments involved and the cross-validation methodology implemented.
-Section 3 presents the results.
+Section 3 presents results on the vertical resolution of the different instruments involved, as well as comparisons of profiles and partial columns.
 In Sect.
-4, those results are analysed and discussed in detail.
-Finally, Sect.
-5 contains conclusions and recommendations for further work.
+4, those results are interpreted and put in a wider context.
+Finally,

+Sect.
+5 contains conclusions and recommendations for future work.